 Jared Cowen’s remarkable reversal of fortune is 12 months in the making.

-Exactly one year after Cowen learned his 2009 season was ending prematurely because of a devastating knee injury, the Spokane Chiefs defenseman is living a life renewed.
+Exactly one year after Cowen learned his 2009 season was ending prematurely because of a devastating knee injury, the Spokane Chiefs’ defenseman and captain is living a life renewed.

 Cowen took a big step toward an NHL career when he signed a three-year contract with the Ottawa Senators this week, and he looked sharp while scoring a goal Friday night in a 5-1 victory over Kamloops at the Arena in a Western Hockey League showdown.

-Tyler Johnson and Jared Spurgeon scored two goals apiece, and Mitch Wahl and Kyle Beach each tallied three assists for the Chiefs, who improved to 31-19-3-1.
+Tyler Johnson and Jared Spurgeon scored two goals apiece, and Mitch Wahl and Kyle Beach each picked up three assists for the Chiefs, who improved to 31-19-3-1.
 Kamloops slipped to 25-25-2-4 and fell a distant 10 points behind the Chiefs in the Western Conference standings.

 After Kamloops pulled within 2-1 on C.J.
 Stretch’s goal in the second period, Johnson scored a pair of goals in a 3-minute span to give the Chiefs an insurmountable three-goal cushion.
 Johnson then assisted on Spurgeon’s second power-play goal with 1:31 left in the game for the final margin.

-Spokane was 4 for 8 on power plays.
+Spokane was 4 of 8 on power plays.
 Kamloops was 1 for 4.

 “On power plays we want to get shots on the net and get more chances,” Johnson said.
 “It’s bound to go in once in a while.”

-Jared Spurgeon gave the Chiefs a 1-0 lead with a power-play goal a little more than 12 minutes into the game.
-Kyle Beach’s shot sailed wide right, but Spurgeon was positioned for the rebound, which he rocketed over Kurtis Mucha’s left shoulder for his fifth goal.
+Spurgeon gave the Chiefs a 1-0 lead with a power-play goal a little more than 12 minutes into the game.
+Beach’s shot sailed wide right, but Spurgeon was positioned for the rebound, which he rocketed over goalie Kurtis Mucha’s left shoulder for his fifth goal.

 With less than 3 minutes left in the period and the Chiefs enjoying a one-man advantage, Cowen redirected Wahl’s shot in front of the net, and the puck squeaked past Mucha for Spokane’s second goal.
-Cowen has posted seven goals.
+Cowen has seven goals this season.

 Cowen’s right knee suffered a pair of torn ligaments in an on-ice collision in late January 2009.
-He learned days later on Feb.
-5 that his season was over and set in motion a grueling rehabilitation following reconstructive surgery.
+He learned days later, on Feb.
+5, his season was over and set in motion a grueling rehabilitation following reconstructive surgery.